 You can call your own C, C++, or Fortran subroutines from the MATLAB® command line as if they were built-in functions.
 These programs, called binary MEX files, are dynamically linked subroutines that the MATLAB interpreter loads and executes.
 The MEX file contains only one function or subroutine, and its name is the MEX file name.
 To call a MEX file, use the name of the file, without the file extension.

-For information about using a MEX file that someone else created, see Call MEX File Functions.
+For information about using a MEX function that someone else created, see MEX File Functions.

 |source MEX file||C, C++, or Fortran source code file.|